 - Commitment for improvements to Medal of Honor Park, athletic fields and playgrounds: $1M in capital improvements and $750,000 for improved activation, operations and maintenance ($50,000 per year for fifteen years)

-In response to feedback from the BPDA and local residents, we have revised our plans to include over 1,200 parking spaces to support the project.
+In response to feedback from the BPDA and local residents, we revised our plans to include over 1,200 parking spaces to support the project.
 Our proposed parking program creates additional opportunities for night, weekend and snow emergency parking for South Boston residents at no cost.

 We will provide the MBTA with a fifteen year operating subsidy that will support additional service on bus Routes 7 and 9, including Sunday service on Route 7.